 § 10 Preparation for the IChO competition

-- The organizer distributes a set of preparatory tasks written in English to all participating countries in January of the competition year.
-The preparatory tasks are intended to give students a good idea of the type and difficulty of the competition tasks, including safety aspects (see §12 and Appendix “B”).
+(1) The organizer distributes a set of preparatory tasks written in English to all participating countries in January of the competition year.
+The preparatory tasks are intended to give students a good idea of the type and difficulty of the competition tasks, including safety aspects (see §12 and Appendix A and B).
 SI units should be used throughout the preparatory tasks.

 § 11 Organization of the IChO Competition

-- Competitors receive all relevant information in the language of their choice and are allowed to write the solutions in that language.
+(3) Competitors receive all relevant information in the language of their choice.

-- When pocket calculators are not provided by the organizer, only nonprogrammable pocket calculators may be used in the competition.
+(5) When pocket calculators are not provided by the organizer, only non-programmable pocket calculators may be used in the competition.

 § 12 Safety

-- The use of very toxic substances (GHS hazard statement H300, H310, H330) is strictly forbidden.
+(3) The use of acutely toxic substances (GHS hazard statement H300, H310, H330) is strictly forbidden.
 The use of toxic substances is not recommended, but may be allowed if special precautions are taken.
-The substances with GHS hazard statement H340, H350, H360 (proven mutagens, carcinogens, teratogens) must not be used under any circumstances (see Appendix B for definitions of these categories).
+Substances with GHS hazard statements H340, H350, H360 (proven mutagens, carcinogens, and teratogens) must not be used under any circumstances (see Appendix B for definitions of these categories).

-- Detailed recommendations involving students´ safety and the handling and disposal of chemicals can be found in Appendices A 1, A 2, and B.
+(4) Detailed recommendations involving students´ safety and the handling and disposal of chemicals can be found in Appendices A 1, A 2, and B.

-- Appendix A 1: Safety Rules for Students in the laboratory.
+- a) Appendix A 1: Safety Rules for Students in the laboratory.

-- Appendix A 2: Safety Rules and Recommendations for the Host Country of the IChO.
+- b) Appendix A 2: Safety Rules and Recommendations for the Host Country of the IChO.

 § 13 Competition Tasks

-- The experimental part must contain at least two independent tasks.
+- a) The experimental part must contain at least two independent tasks.

-- The marking cannot require subjective interpretation by the staff.
+- b) The marking cannot require subjective interpretation by the staff.

-- Competitors must receive the same substances when solving the tasks from qualitative analytical chemistry.
+- c) Competitors must receive the same substances when solving the tasks from qualitative analytical chemistry.

 § 14 Correcting and Marking

-- The competition tasks are corrected independently by the authors and by the mentors.
+(2) The competition tasks are corrected independently by the authors and by the mentors.
 Consequential marking should be used so that students are not punished twice for the same error.
-Both corrections are then compared, however, the authors present their evaluation first.
+Both corrections are then compared; however, the authors present their evaluation first.
 After a discussion the final score for each participant is reached and agreed by both sides.
 The organizer retains the original marked manuscripts.

 § 15 Results and Prizes